seattleflu/documentation/HCT-(UW-Reopening)-tasks.md

 # Populating the quota
-The clinical team maintains a spreadsheet (link purposefully not put into this wiki because it's public) that sets the quota that the offer_uw_testing job should use for each day.
+The clinical team maintains a spreadsheet (link purposefully not put into this wiki because it's public, see Slack thread https://seattle-flu-study.slack.com/archives/C018V0WGGJ0/p1616786475040200) that sets the quota that the offer_uw_testing job should use for each day.
 The spreadsheet is updated on Fridays to include quota for the next week.

 We have a Metabase "Pulse" that will send an alert to the id3c-alerts Slack channel a notification if there is no quota configured for the following day.
 This alert is a good reminder that quota needs to be configured.